vedph/pythia/docs/07-analysis.md

 - an `Id` property, and
 - an optional `Options` property, with a variable schema.

-A component named `PythiaFactory` is responsible for instantiating and configuring the various components specified in the profile.
+The [PythiaFactory component](../Pythia.Core/Config/PythiaFactory.cs) is responsible for instantiating and configuring the various components specified in the profile.

 The sections of the profile are discussed in the following text.